 Writing: Writing assignments shall give students repeated practice in all phases of the writing process: prewriting, organizing, writing, revising, and editing.
 This class requires a minimum of 8000 words, at least 4000 of which must be in revised final draft form.
-Because in-class writing is valued and students should be able to perform well in timed writing situations, at least two essays shall be written in class.
+Because timed writing is valued and students should be able to perform well in timed writing situations, at least two essays shall be timed.
 English 1A classes require at least three out-of-class essays.
 How the 8000-word minimum will be met and distributed is indicated on this syllabus.